Unknotting numbers of 2-spheres in the 4-sphere: Algebraic lower bounds

 \subsection{Previously known results}

 The minimal number of generators of the Alexander module, called the \bit{Nakanishi index $m(K)$}, is a classical lower bound for the unknotting number of 1-knots \cite{nakanishi1981unknotting}.
 In \cite{miyazaki1986relationship}, \cite{miller2019stabilization} it is shown that the Nakanishi index is also a lower bound for the stabilization number $\ust(K)$ of 2-knots.
+Indeed, any set of relators which abelianize the group of a knot must normally generate its commutator subgroup.
+It is an exercise (cf.\ \cite[Exercise 7.D.5]{rolfsen}) to show that the images of these relators generate the Alexander module.

 A subtler but sharper bound for the classical unknotting number is the \bit{Ma-Qiu index $a(K)$}, defined as the minimal number of relations needed to abelianize the knot group \cite{maqiu}.

-A similar yet sharper bound for the classical unknotting number is the algebraic stabilization number $\asta(K)$ (\autoref{def:algstab}), the minimal number of stabilization relations needed to abelianize the knot group, which is a natural lower bound for the stabilization number $\ust(K)$.
-This is defined in \cite{kanenobu1996weak}, where it is called the {\it weak unknotting number}.
-The proof in \cite{maqiu} shows that $\asta$ is a lower bound for the classical unknotting number as well, since the relations they obtain identify meridians.
+In fact, the algebraic stabilization number $\asta(K)$ (\autoref{def:algstab}), the minimal number of stabilization relations needed to abelianize the knot group, is also a lower bound for the classical unknotting number.
+This is evident from the proof of \cite{maqiu}, and also by combining the inequalities from \autoref{basic} and \autoref{thm:lower_bound_classical_unknotting}, applied to the spin of a 1-knot $k$: $\asta(k)=\asta(\tau^0 k)\leq \afw(\tau^0 k)\leq \ufw(\tau^0 k)\leq u(k)$.

+As noted in \autoref{basic}, the algebraic stabilization number, $\asta(K)$, is a natural lower bound for the stabilization number $\ust(K)$.
+This is also studied in \cite{kanenobu1996weak}, where it is called the {\it weak unknotting number}.
 In this section, we investigate the {\it algebraic Casson-Whitney number}, which is a natural lower bound for the Casson-Whitney number.
-By \autoref{thm:lower_bound_classical_unknotting} it is also a lower bound for the classical unknotting number, but not the stabilization number $\ust(K)$.
+By \autoref{thm:lower_bound_classical_unknotting}, it also provides a lower bound for the classical unknotting number via spinning, which as we show in \autoref{thm:algadd} is sharper than the bounds provided by $\asta(K)$ and $\ust(K)$.

 We summarize the previously known results regarding these invariants in the proposition below.

 \begin{proposition}[Kanenobu, Ma-Qiu, Miyazaki, Nakanishi] If $k$ is a 1-knot, then

 If $K$ is a 2-knot, then